montagejs/montagejs.org/_posts/2013-10-24-BEM-syntax-with-ux-in-mind.md

 > Note: The `package-` (digit-) prefix is used as a name-space so it wouldn't conflict with other packages/libraries/frameworks.

-Now let's take a look at the reasons for choosing a syntax like that.
+Now let's take a look at the reasons for choosing this syntax.

 ### Hyphens (-)
 Rule #1, and the main reason why we're using a hyphen (-) instead of a underscores (_), has to do with the fact that their behavior is different when __double clicking__ to select the text.
 Try it out here: